Today’s live exchange rates

 What are the pros and cons of foreign exchange?

-- Convenient way to exchange one currency for another
+- It’s a convenient way to exchange one currency for another.

-- Some companies can organize regular money transfers for you so you can pay overseas bills or mortgages easily
+- Some companies can organize regular money transfers to pay overseas bills or mortgages easily.

-- You can trade currencies to make profits
+- You can trade currencies to turn a profit.

-- The market can be complicated to grasp
+- The market can be complicated and difficult to fully understand.

 Frequently asked questions

-This will depend on the currency being exchanged and the exchange service you use.
-Major currencies can usually be exchanged and transferred within one to two days, while other more exotic currencies can take up to four days.
+Conversion and transfer speeds depend on the currency you’re exchanging and the service you use.
+You can typically exchange or transfer major currencies in a few days, while more exotic currencies can take up to four days or more.

 What is a spot rate?

-Many exchange services will advertise what’s called a spot rate.
-This is the value of the currency you’re buying or selling at that moment in time, and this is different to the ‘forward rate’ you will receive when going through with your transaction.
+Many exchange services advertise what’s called a spot rate.
+This is the value of the currency you’re buying or selling at that moment in time, different from the “forward rate” you’ll receive when actually initiating your transaction.

 How do I know if my foreign exchange service is safe?

-Always ensure that the provider you use is regulated by Commodity Futures Trading Commission (CFTC) and that they employ online security systems to protect your payment details and money.
-Also ensure that if you’re carrying out a money transfer, the service holds your funds in segregated client accounts.
-This means your funds are separate from the company’s corporate accounts.
+Ensure that your provider is regulated by Commodity Futures Trading Commission (CFTC) and employs online security systems to protect your personal and financial details.
+If you’re carrying out a money transfer, confirm the service holds your funds in client accounts that are separate from the company’s corporate accounts.